 I can confidently say after completing several clean eating challenges that clean eating can change your life.

-I’m a huge fan of Clean Eating magazine recipes so I have to agree that clean eating isn’t hard and can be delicious.
+Clean eating might sound challenging but as a long time fan of Clean Eating magazine recipes I have found that clean eating isn’t hard and can be delicious.

 I’ve gotten a lot of great recipes out of Clean Eating magazine so I highly recommend it for anyone who wants to transition to a clean eating lifestyle.
 The writers and editors of that magazine constantly amaze me with their recipes!

 The basic principles of clean eating are easy to understand and follow.
-The basic clean eating principles:
+These are the basic clean eating principles: